 One man’s terrorist is another man’s freedom fighter

 While U.S. officials had previously said no logs existed of civilian deaths in Iraq, leaked cables told another story.
-66,081 civilian deaths had been logged out of a total of 109,000 deaths between 2004 and 2009, that’s 60.6% innocent people—a horrifyingly bad ratio.66 thousand innocent people dead in six years.
-That’s like 22 World Trade center attacks (where 2,977 people died), more than three a year.
-Or 31 innocent people dead every day during the six years.
+66,081 civilian deaths had been logged out of a total of 109,000 deaths between 2004 and 2009.
+That’s 60.6% of all dead being innocent people—a horrifyingly bad ratio.

 Leaked cables also indicated that U.S. authorities had failed to investigate hundreds of reports of torture, rape, abuse and murder by Iraqi security officials.